 Luckily, the view of a healthy diet in the US has been undergoing major transformations as scientific research on human nutrition progresses.
 According to Walter C. Willett, M.D., the chairman of the Department of Nutrition at Harvard School of Public Health and a professor at Harvard Medical School, “As late as the 1950s, a healthy diet meant eggs, bacon, and butter-slathered toast for breakfast, roast beef and mashed potatoes with gravy for dinner.”
 Clearly, this is no longer how most Americans eat.

-In many areas in the country, people are experimenting with diets more conducive to health, such as the Mediterranean diet, low-glycemic diet and anti-inflammatory diet.
+In many areas in the country, people are experimenting with diets more conducive to health, such as the Mediterranean diet, low-glycemic diet, and anti-inflammatory diet.
 The new views and experimentation of dietary approaches that are currently happening are revolutionary and a perfect time to reconsider traditional guidelines while incorporating information from modern research.
 On that note, the following are a few food items within Chinese food therapy including notable nutritional content from scientific research.

 Food as Medicine

-Botanical name: Lycium barbarum These lovely red berries also known as Wolfberry or “Gou Qi Zi” in Chinese.
+Botanical name: Lycium barbarum These lovely red berries are also known as Wolfberry or “Gou Qi Zi” in Chinese.
 Goji berries have a sweet flavor, are neutral in temperature, and strengthen the kidneys and liver.
-They are loaded with high concentrations of antioxidant vitamins (A, C, E), minerals (selenium, zinc) and phytochemicals (carotenoid antioxidants, polysaccharides, flavonoids).
+They are loaded with high concentrations of antioxidant vitamins (A, C, E), minerals (selenium, zinc), and phytochemicals (carotenoid antioxidants, polysaccharides, flavonoids).
 Additionally, they promote healthy skin and eyes, slow aging and neurodegeneration, reduce damage to organs, tissues, and cells, and inhibit genetic mutations and gene signaling (can reduce free radicals and oxidative stress).

 Using Goji Berries as Medicine